 Creative and artistic talent is abundant in the Huon (visit the local galleries and studios to see for yourself).
 Over the next 12 months, the Huon and Far South are hosting a range of exciting large-scale art events, known collectively as Project X.

 - Hrafn: Conversations with Odin (part of Project X) is an immersive artwork by award-winning British sound artist Chris Watson with The Wired Lab.
 Journey into the deep, dark wilds of Tasmania’s Far South, follow your guide into the trees at the Hastings Caves State Reserve, and listen to 2,000 ravens coming in to roost.
-Hrafn is on at dusk every Thursday, Friday and Saturday until 26 October and may then be extended to December pending ecological assessment (buy tickets).
+Hrafn is on at dusk every Thursday, Friday and Saturday until 22 December (buy tickets).
 There is also a special offer on for Project X: stay a night in the Southern Trove and receive two free tickets to Hrafn: Conversations with Odin on performance nights* (*T&Cs apply).

 - Also part of Project X is Jimmy Cauty’s The Aftermath Dislocation Principle—a miniature dystopian creation in a giant shipping container—which is on a 12 month tour of the Huon Valley.
 Find it on the Corner of Brady and Church Streets in Geeveston 24/7 until November, or with the Children of the Aftermath Saturday 14 September (12.30pm – 4.30pm) and Friday 4 October (5pm – 9pm).